cbadura/cbadura/README.md

 👋 Hi everyone.
 My name is Christian

-ABOUT ME
+## ABOUT ME

 🌱 I’m currently a student in software engineering on Qwasar/Upskill

-👀 I’m interested in C, systems programming and OOP
+👀 I’m interested in the C language, systems programming and OOP

 :climbing: Currently looking for internships or small jobs related to any software field

-- 📫 How to reach me: c_badura@web.de
+📫 How to reach me: c_badura@web.de

-PROJECTS
+## PROJECTS

+C language learning:

+Mastermind boardgame:

+Simple implementation of printf:

+# UNIX projects

+Simple implementation of ls command:

+More complex implementation of tar archive command:

 <!---